makenowjust/quine/README.md

 #Quine for X

-  The quine program written by MakeNowJust.
+The quine programs written by MakeNowJust.

 ##Languages

+Now, 51 language.

   - JavaScript
   - Ruby